jvazpa/chipnchop/README.md

 * Make multiple sampling parallelization available by using Sun Grid Engine (SGE),  Simple Linux Utility for Resource Management (Slurm) or similar.
 Yet there were a first version in which we included SGE parallelization, it has been tested with obsolete versions of the software.
 Thus, it has to be re-tested so that it can be used that way.
 * Make the the pipeline executable for working with pair-end samples.
 * Make it possible to work with other ecotype or species different from Arabidopsis thaliana col-0.
 * Network analysis might be carried on through a pipeline that makes use of chipnchop main pipeline.
 Our scratchs regarding this objective are located at network_building folder at scripts directory.
 We are trying to figure out how to easily integrate RNA-seq datasets performed under same conditions as CHIP-seq with the latter.
-An option might be available in which providing a RNA-seq differentially expressed genes (DEG) would lead to a restriction in the node number (that will be presumably big if working with few transcription factors) to those DEG.

 ### License